pbeltram/Enclustra/sw/fmcomms3/grc/README.md

 ---

-Hint: Read first this doc fromtop to bottom, before installing and building.
+Hint: Read first this doc from top to bottom, before installing and building.
 There are for sure other ways to install and/or build needed packages.
-Description here is for my way.
+Description here is my way.

 ---